 The Council prepared the European Council meeting in Brussels on 4 and 5 November.
-As regards external relations issues to be discussed by the European Council, it adopted conclusions on Iraq and Sudan:
+In the framework of its preparations in the field of external relations, it adopted conclusions on Iraq and Sudan:

-- on Iraq, the Council decided that the EU would further strengthen relations with Iraq and agreed to a comprehensive package of EU assistance, to be presented to the Iraqi Prime Minister at the European Council; - on Sudan, the Council reaffirmed continued support to African Union efforts, as illustrated by the agreement to contribute EUR 80 million from its Africa Peace Facility to an expanded AU mission.
+- on Iraq, the Council decided that the EU would further strengthen relations with Iraq and agreed to a comprehensive package of EU assistance, to be presented to the Iraqi Prime Minister at the European Council; - on Sudan, the Council reaffirmed continued support to African Union efforts, as illustrated by the agreement to contribute EUR 80 million from the Africa Peace Facility to an expanded AU mission.

-Amongst items adopted without discussion, the Council approved the creation of a new EU Tribunal to exercise jurisdiction at first instance on civil service disputes, so as to facilitate operation of the EU courts system.
+Amongst items adopted without discussion, it approved the creation of a new EU Tribunal to exercise jurisdiction at first instance on civil service disputes, so as to facilitate operation of the EU courts system.

-It also adopted a series of conclusions in the field of Justice and Home Affairs, on the role of readmission agreements in migration policy, on consular cooperation between the Member States and on persons in need of international protection.
+The Council also adopted a series of conclusions in the field of Justice and Home Affairs, on the role of readmission agreements in migration policy, on consular cooperation between the Member States and on persons in need of international protection.